ProFormA/proformaxml/Whitepaper_Task.md

 ### XML Specification

-The general structure of the test description is given as follows:
+The general structure of the test part is given as follows:

 ```xml
     <tns:tests>